Manchester United agree fee for Everton's Lukaku

 The striker, who has also scored 20 goals for Belgium, rejected a new contract at Everton in March and will reunite with United manager Jose Mourinho, under whom he served at Chelsea.

-(Reporting by Aditi Prakash in Bengaluru and Amlan Chakraborty in New Delhi; Editing by John O'Brien)
+Reporting by Aditi Prakash in Bengaluru and Amlan Chakraborty in New Delhi; Editing by John O'Brien